CLASS :- 11

 the nature of Polar covalent bond of covalent molecules explain by pauling and introduce new concept electronegativity

-The tendency of an atom of an element to attract the shared Electron paired electrons of covalent bond toward side and carry slight negative charge And other atom of covalent bonded carry slide positive charge , the character of of this atom with in a covalent bond to attract shared Electron paired towards side is called electronegativity
+The tendency of an atom of an element to attract the shared Electron paired electrons of covalent bond toward side and carry slight negative charge And other atom of covalent bonded carry slide positive charge , the character of of this atom with in a covalent bond to attract shared Electron paired towards side is called electronegativit

 In this covalent bond one end carry slight positive charge and another carry slight properties of chlorine , therefore it is called polar covalent bond And molecules called polar covalent molecules